Taxation of international executives

 Tax liability ceases when the status of resident is lost and there is no longer any income received from Argentine sources.
-Generally, individuals who fall within the status of fiscal residents in Argentina (i.e.: subject to worldwide income) lose their residence status when they acquire permanent residence in a foreign state -from a migratory standpoint- or remain in another country/territory for a period exceeding 12 months or more (the temporary presence within Argentina that, in a continuous or intermittent manner, does not exceed 90 days during every 12-month period, does not interrupt the continuous stay abroad).The loss of the capacity as resident shall be effective as from the first day of the second month immediately following that in which some of the requirements mentioned above had been met.
+Generally, individuals who fall within the status of fiscal residents in Argentina (i.e.: subject to worldwide income) lose their residence status when they acquire permanent residence in a foreign state -from a migratory standpoint- or remain in another country/jurisdiction for a period exceeding 12 months or more (the temporary presence within Argentina that, in a continuous or intermittent manner, does not exceed 90 days during every 12-month period, does not interrupt the continuous stay abroad).The loss of the capacity as resident shall be effective as from the first day of the second month immediately following that in which some of the requirements mentioned above had been met.

 If the individual is registered under income tax, they will have to file income tax returns as long as they are deemed as a fiscal resident.
 The person should also apply for deregistration after filing said returns.

 Non-residents (Foreign Beneficiaries) do not file annual income tax returns.
 In the event they receive income of Argentine source, such income shall be subject to tax through a withholding at source.

 What if the assignee comes back for a trip after residency has terminated?

 The period of time for which the individual will be working along with their residence condition must be considered in order to determine the income tax treatment to be applied.